A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 To generate template banks that have good coverage without having to repeat similar templates, we applied a random construction method (e.g., \citealt{matched_filter_stochastic_template_placement_Harry_2009, gravitational_waves_pipeline_Venumadhav_Zackay_2019, gravitational_waves_non_gaussian_Zackay_2019}).
 In this method we randomly generate templates and check if they overlap with any of the templates already in the bank:

 The sum over $t$ normalizes the templates such that a template cross-correlated with itself would give an overlap of $O=1$.
-If a new template does not overlap enough, i.e., the maximum $S/N$ it would get when detected by any of the existing templates, then it is added to the bank.
-If the overlap is higher than a given threshold, it is rejected.
+If a new template does not overlap enough, i.e., the maximum $S/N$ it would get when detected by any of the existing templates is too low, then it is added to the bank.
+If the overlap is higher than a given threshold, it is not added.
 For the smaller template banks we require $O>0.7$ and for the full bank $O>0.95$.

 Each new template's parameters are chosen uniformly from the range of allowed parameters: stellar sizes of 0--3 Fresnel Scale Units (FSU), occulter radii between 0.3--2\,FSU, impact parameter of 0--2 FSU, and velocities of 5--30\,FSU\,s$^{-1}$.
 The Fresnel unit is equivalent to $\sqrt{\lambda D /2}$, which, at a central wavelength $\lambda=550$\,nm and a KBO distance of $D=40$\,AU is approximately 1.3\,km.
+The stellar size is the angular size of the background star, converted to Fresnel units projected to the distance of the occulter.

 We continue trying new templates until $2\times 10^4$ are rejected, at which point we save the template bank to be used in the full analysis.
 For the small template banks we use an overlap threshold of 0.7, and for the full template banks we use an overlap threshold of 0.95.
 This means that the full (small) template bank should trigger with at least 95\% (70\%) $S/N$ to any signal within the parameter space.
 For data taken at 25\,Hz we use 32 templates in the smaller bank, and 307 in the full bank.
 For data taken at 10\,Hz we use 18 templates in the smaller bank, and 507 in the full bank.
 The exact number of templates depends on the range of parameters, the specific wavelength and frame rate used, and the random instances chosen when generating the template bank, so would be different for each survey's pipeline.

 The number of templates we find necessary to cover the parameter space is substantially larger than one, which implies that surveys using a small number of templates, or even a single template, may underestimate the occultation rate of KBOs by a factor of a few.